Sámi people: Christian mission

 The term Sámi religion usually refers to the traditional religion, practiced by most Sámi until approximately the 18th century.
 Christianity was introduced by Roman Catholic missionaries as early as the 13th century.
 Increased pressure came after the Protestant Reformation, and rune drums were burned or sent to museums abroad.
-In this period, many Sámi practiced their traditional religion at home, while going to church on Sunday.
-Since the Sámi were considered to possess "witchcraft" powers, they were often accused of sorcery during the 17th century and were the subjects of witchcraft trials and burnings.
+In this period, many Sámi practiced their traditional religion at home while going to church on Sunday.
+Since the Sámi were considered to possess powers of "witchcraft," they were often accused of sorcery during the 17th century and were the subjects of witch trials and burnings.

-In Norway, a major effort to convert the Sámi was made around 1720, when Thomas von Westen, the "Apostle of the Sámi", burned drums, burned sacred objects, and converted people.
-Out of the estimated thousands of drums before this period, only about 70 are known to remain today, scattered in museums around Europe.
-Sacred sites were destroyed, such as sieidi (stones in natural or human-built formations), álda and sáivu (sacred hills), springs, caves and other natural formations where offerings were made.
+In Norway, a major effort to convert the Sámi was made around 1720, when Thomas von Westen, the "Apostle of the Sámi," burned drums and sacred objects and converted people.
+Out of the estimated thousands of drums before this period, only about 70 are known to remain, scattered in museums around Europe.
+Sacred sites were destroyed, such as sieidi, álda, sáivu, springs, caves, and other natural formations where offerings were made.

-In the far east of the Sámi area, the Russian monk Trifon converted the Sámi in the 16th century.
-Today, St. George's chapel in Neiden, Norway (1565), testifies to this effort.